Seek Returns logo

 Min

-AMD vs. SHEL: A comparison of their P/E Ratio against their respective Semiconductors and Oil & Gas Integrated industry benchmarks.
+AMD vs. SHEL: A comparison of their Price-to-Earnings Ratio (TTM) against their respective Semiconductors & Semiconductor Equipment and Oil, Gas & Consumable Fuels industry benchmarks.

 AMD